bible-technology/scribe-docs/docs/autographa-live/About-this-guide/p0-2-audience.md

 title: Audience
 ---

-‌This guide is designed for the users of **_Autographa Live_** who have basic computer knowledge or maybe first-time computer users.
+‌This guide is designed for the users of **_Autographa Live_** who have basic computer knowledge or first-time users.